Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/man-page.md

 ### -i, \-\-include {#include}

-Include the HTTP headers in the output.
+Include the HTTP headers in the output (last entry).